Yes. The average modern human can survive without meat. However, they should keep certain nutrient needs in mind!

 Note: A lacto-ovo vegetarian excludes meat and fish, but includes dairy and eggs.
 The nutrient facts were calculated via Cronometer (affiliate link*) on 1/14/21.

-*FYI this individual may want to talk to her doctor about adding a Omega-3 supplement.
-Check out the giving our article about Going Fish Free to learn more.
+*FYI this individual may want to talk to her doctor about adding a DHA Omega-3 fatty acids supplement.
+Check out our article about Going Fish Free to learn more.

 - 1 medium scrambled Egg with ¼ teaspoon Iodized Salt

 - 1 slice Whole Wheat toast with ¼ avocado mashed on and ¼ teaspoon Iodized Salt, seasonings